phenixstrategicplan2

 • Etcetera

-The Tax Authority previously used the term ‘integrated control’ for the same concept.
-Although the Tax Authority is only a single party, the single audit can still, as with other single audits, limit the audit burden.
+The Tax Authority has previously referred to "integrated control."
+Although the Tax Authority is a single entity, the single audit can still, like other single audits, help reduce the audit burden.

-What makes the fiscal ‘single audit’ special is that the accuracy with which the Tax Authority assesses the collection of tax returns of a taxpayer is a priori expressed in terms of tax money.
-That is, the financial statements to be assessed are often expressed in monetary units of the base amounts of the different taxes.
+What makes the fiscal single audit unique is that the Tax Authority evaluates the accuracy of tax return collections from taxpayers primarily in terms of monetary value.
+This means that the financial statements being assessed are often represented in the monetary units corresponding to the taxable amounts of different taxes.

 A few tax examples